geospace-code/h5fortran/README.md

 * Using compilers like PGI or Flang may require first compiling the HDF5 library yourself.
 * Intel compiler HDF5 [compile notes](https://www.hdfgroup.org/downloads/hdf5/source-code/)
 * Polymorphic array rank is implemented by explicit code internally.
 We could have used pointers, but the code is simple enough to avoid the risk associated with explicit array pointers.
 Also, `select rank` support requires Gfortran-10 or Intel Fortran 2020, so we didn't want to make too-new compiler restriction.

+### Missing datatypes

+* arrays of rank > 7: this has been stubbed in reader_nd.f90, writer_nd.f90.
+Only the latest compilers support Fortran 2008 arrays up to rank 15.

+The datatypes below are more complex to handle and may see little use due to their downsides.

+* complex64/complex128: this is not natively handled in HDF5.
+There are performance impacts for compound datatypes, thus many choose to just write two datasets, one each for real and imaginary like foo_r and foo_i
+* non-default character kind